mweagle/Sparta/content/docs/step_functions.md

 ### Testing

-With the stack provisioned, the final step is to Test the state machine and see how lucky our die roll is.
+With the stack provisioned, the final step is to test the State Machine and see how lucky our die roll is.
 Navigate to the **Step Functions** service dashboard in the AWS Console and find the State Machine that was provisioned.
 Click the **New Execution** button and accept the default JSON.
 This sample state machine doesn't interrogate the incoming data so the initial JSON is effectively ignored.